Hot and Cold

 Not this time.

 Our conflict with China is deeply embedded in every fault line of our existing internal divisions.
-I fear that a cold war with China will lead to a hot war in narrative world that makes the widening gyre of our politics veer further away from a center that can hold.
+I fear that a cold war with China will lead to a hot war in narrative world that makes the Widening Gyre of our politics veer further away from a center that can hold.
 I think that’s true in financial, economic, political, social and cultural markets alike.

 We can’t do much to stop it.
 We CAN prepare how we will identify and respond to it in our consumption of news and social media, and more importantly, in our relationships and interactions with others.